-8.7.3.1 Minimize development envelope
+8.7.3.1 Minimize Development Envelope

 Minimizing the development envelope means confining lots and land uses to confine development and activity areas to the smallest impact area.
-While the City's development standards are generally designed for conventional development that consumes most or all of a development site with buildings, infrastructure and activity areas, the Community Development Guide provides several mechanisms to focus development on a site.
-Residential clustering can be accomplished through the clustering provisions of RCDG 20C.30.50 and the modifications allowed under RCDG 20C.30.105, Planned Residential Development.
+While the City's development standards are generally designed for conventional development that consumes most or all of a development site with buildings, infrastructure and activity areas, the Redmond Zoning Code provides several mechanisms to focus development on a site.
+Residential clustering can be accomplished through the clustering provisions of RZC 21.08, in particular, the Green Building and Green Infrastructure Incentive Program in RZC 21.08.330.

-8.7.3.2 Retain areas of native vegetation
+8.7.3.2 Retain Areas of Native Vegetation

 Minimizing the development envelope allows retention of a portion of the site in its natural or pre-developed state.
 In addition to offering an aesthetic amenity and opportunities for passive recreation, preservation of natural open spaces provides areas for dispersion of stormwater generated on the developed portion of the site.
 The extent to which dispersion to a natural area may be allowed depends on the size of the preserved area relative to the tributary area as well as underlying soil types.
 Where native forest is preserved or restored to disturbed areas, a portion of the rain that falls on the site will be intercepted and evaporated or absorbed.
-In recent years, researchers have speculated that retention of 65 to 75 percent of the natural land cover and soils should be preserved in a watershed to retain sufficient hydrologic conditions to prevent stream channel degradation, maintain base flows, and contribute toward properly functioning conditions for salmonids.
 While preservation of significant natural areas is a challenge in urban areas, conservation of existing habitat is a key element of LID.
 LID projects should preserve or re-establish a minimum of 35 percent of the overall site area in native vegetation.
-(This 35% does not include any critical areas that are already required to be set aside.)
+(This 35 percent does not include any critical areas that are already required to be set aside.)
 Areas retained as native open space are most effective for dispersion when located downslope of proposed development areas.

-8.7.3.3 Preserve native soils
+8.7.3.3 Preserve Native Soils

 In addition to retention of areas of native vegetation, preservation of native soils is an important aspect of low impact development.
 Native soils have a significantly higher capacity to absorb, retain and transmit water than soils remaining on a site following conventional development.
 Commonly, native soils are graded and removed from development sites.
 In the process, the underlying soils are significantly compressed, resulting in a reduction in the ability of the soils to absorb water from the surface.
-Vehicles with tracks or tires with axle loads exceeding 10 tons per axle can compact soils as deep as three feet.
-A majority of the total soil compaction (70-90 percent) can occur in the first pass with equipment.
-Minimal disturbance techniques can be employed to reduce the limits of clearing and grading and minimize hydrologic impacts.

-Prior to any clearing or grading, areas of the site more conducive to infiltration should be identified (see Site Assessment, below), and site design should preserve such areas.
+Prior to any clearing or grading, areas of the site more conducive to infiltration should be identified (see Site Assessment below), and site design should preserve such areas.
 Ground disturbance should be limited to road, utility, building pad, landscape areas, and the minimum additional area needed to maneuver equipment.
-A ten-foot perimeter around the building site can provide adequate work space for most activities.
+A 10 foot perimeter around the building site can provide adequate work space for most activities.
 The number and extent of construction access roads should be limited and located where future roads and utility corridors will be placed.
-Where prior clearing or grading has occurred, soils should be restored according to the guidelines in RCDG 20D.80.10-170 in all areas except where impervious surfaces are proposed.
+Where prior clearing or grading has occurred, soils should be restored according to the requirements in the City of Redmond Standard Specifications, Section 9.14, in all areas except where impervious surfaces are proposed.